rlerner/LittleManComputer/README.md

 ## Samples
-The sample programs are not mine, but they're not complex at all and I feel like they wouldn't meet the [Threshold of Originality](https://en.wikipedia.org/wiki/Threshold_of_originality) anyway.
+Some of the sample programs are not mine, but they're not complex at all and I feel like they wouldn't meet the [Threshold of Originality](https://en.wikipedia.org/wiki/Threshold_of_originality) anyway.
 Plus, making something that runs my own code only would be arrogant and not test me at all.
 Overall, the language is pretty easy, if you can work with my [Brainfuck Interpreter](https://github.com/rlerner/BrainFuckInterpreter), this should be easier.

+The multiply and compare ones are mine.
+I had a multiply one in here but it wasn't efficient in some situations, imagine this:
+ - What is 5*20?

+ -- 5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5 +5

+ -- or

+ -- 20+20+20+20+20

 ## Instruction Set